stargately/stargately-docs/docs/onefx-style-guide.md

 title: Style Guide
 ---

 We recommend React developers to follow [React Bits: A compilation of React Patterns, techniques, tips and tricks.](https://github.com/vasanthk/react-bits).
-And the following is our basic code review guidelines.
+And the following is our basic code review guideline.

 ## Avoid Bad Practices